TejasweeSahu/Deepfake-image-detector/README.md

 ## **Results**
 The model achieved:
-- High accuracy(0.8696) on validation data.
+- High accuracy of 0.8696 on training dataset and 0.7000 on validation dataset.
-- Robust predictions on unseen test data.